StarsandPlanets99/AgentHackathon/docs/02_Add Knowledge.md

 ![Create Autonomous Agent](../Images/exercise-create-autonomous-agent.svg)
 2. From the Create New Agent screen, you can choose from two methods to create an agent:

--Describe the chat window (1).
+- Describe the chat window (1).
--Create the agent manually by selecting Skip to configure (2).
+- Create the agent manually by selecting Skip to configure (2).
 For this exercise, select **Skip to configure**.

 ![Skip to Configure](../Images/exercise-create-autonomous-agent-skip.svg)